MagicianVivi/kaiju/Exercise1.md

 # Exercise 1

+You can download the ex1 release to run the script: https://github.com/MagicianVivi/kaiju/releases/download/ex1/kaiju-ex1.zip

+If you want to check out the code, please pin your git repository to the ex1 tag: https://github.com/MagicianVivi/kaiju/tree/ex1

 Fun fact, if you have a postgres instance running, you can create tables mapping to the csv columns, load them with `copy` and then run: